-dirt and pomegranates bread roses
+dirt and pomegranates

 Go ahead and create a false appearance; the appearance will become the reality. - Sōfū Teshigahara